p1m-ortho/qs-global-ortho-search-queries/README.md

 > * Methods to specialty tag are not included in the steps as there is no specific time point when tagging should be complete: It starts when the record review starts and it ends when the record review ends.
 > * However, these methods are important and are, thus, summarized in this document.

+### Staged Record Appraisal

+* Zheln appraisals are conducted in _**stages**_, i.e. a record doesn’t get appraised in full from the start.
+This is because the number of records to appraise is overwhelming, so these are management procedures in place.
+* At first, all records undergo _**[Stage 1: Primary Appraisal](#stage-1-primary-appraisal).**_
+* There they are triaged into one of three categories:

+    1. Excluded from the Zheln process
+    2. Ineligible for full appraisal unless crowdfunded
+    3. Selected for full appraisal regardless of crowdfunding

+    Finally, those not excluded are assigned their first specialty tags and their short record titles.

+* Afterwards, all records (except for those excluded from the Zheln process) get fully specialty-tagged throughout _**[Stage 2: Specialty Tagging Sessions](#specialty-tagging).**_
+* At the same time, the records selected for full appraisal (either primarily or when crowdfunded) complete their Steps 3 thru 10 at _**Stage 3: Full Appraisal.**_

 ### PubMed Search

 (aka **Step 1**)